slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Arrogance is a smokescreen for insecurity.' -- Amy Cuddy*

 <!--
+If you can show up in the world as a man who is confident in who he is and what he believes and maintain a strong congruence in your thoughts, words, and deeds, then the sky is the limit.

+How to Enter a Room So People Take Notice
+1. Do a Body Check at the Door: Stand tall, put a smile on your face, and roll your shoulders back and down so your hands are at your sides and not in your pockets.
+2. Don’t Look Away!
+Eye contact builds trust.
+3. dont hide yourself.
+4. dont wait to start talking. a groou or a double might be an easy place to start.
+5. Keep it simple.
+Remember, to be interesting, you’ve got to be interested.

 > *'Presence is confidence without arrogance, grounded enthusiasm and comfortable behavior.
 Authenticity can't be faked.'*

 Confidence is a result, not a requirement

 confidence relies on pride
 pursue authentic pride

+“I think it is important to understand how much space you take up in the world indicates to others and yourself how confident you feel.”
 -->